A friend asked me to find and send an email I wrote back in 2021 so I looked it out and found it and thought I would post it here:

 When you look at the charts of Boris Johnson, Donald Trump, Jeremy Corbyn, they are all perfect.
 They are all being triggered by outer planets and they are all playing exactly the role they should be playing for us to evolve and grow.
 They are there to reflect back to us all our own projections and for us to learn how to keep our own hearts open.
 We are not there to change them, that is beyond our power or control.
 We are here to change ourselves.
 We cannot change anyone else, they can only change themselves.
 Beyond Saturn is the outer transpersonal planets.
 Saturn is our boundary keeper.
 The I-Ching in Hexagram 30 – Clarity says:

+Human life on earth is conditioned and unfree, and when man recognizes this limitation and makes himself dependent upon the harmonious and beneficent forces of the cosmos, he achieves success.
+The cow is the symbol of extreme docility.
+By cultivating in himself an attitude of compliance and voluntary dependence, man acquires clarity without sharpness and finds his place in the world.
 Cf. Harry and drug taking - you can't stop fate or another individual.
 All you can do is work on yourself - same in our relationship with planet - so Claudi and Pete.